-Orkideh Behrouzan is Assistant Professor at the Department of Anthropology at SOAS University of London, and a 2015-16 Fellow of the American Council of Learned Societies.
+About the author: Orkideh Behrouzan is Associate Professor at the Department of Anthropology at SOAS University of London, and a 2015-16 Fellow of the American Council of Learned Societies.
 She is the winner of the 2011 Kerr Award from the Middle Eastern Studies Association.

 "This remarkable book reveals the myriad of ways in which a popularized medical discourse, artistic expression, and psychological metaphor have been intertwined to permit people to speak about how they feel.
 Only Orkideh Behrouzan, a scholar conversant in these several disciplines and deeply steeped in Persian culture, could trace this interpretive pattern—one that will be of deep interest to those who study war, social resilience, and the work of memory."

 "A richly textured ethnographic and historical study of how languages and practices of 'sciences of the soul'—including psychology, psychiatry, and psychoanalysis—have traveled to and in Iran, and what contemporary cultural work they perform.
 Full of brilliant unexpected insights, this is an indispensable text for understanding today's Iran."